Admissions and Retention Standards Set by Departments and/or Colleges

 Slash (4xx/5xx) courses must have differentiated learning outcomes for graduate and undergraduate students (i.e. two separate sets of learning outcomes listed on the syllabus).
 See Slash (4xx/5xx) courses-Differentiation of Learning Expectations.

 All degree and certificate programs should publish student learning outcomes on their website or other program material.

 Additional Information: Slash (4xx/5xx) courses-Differentiation of Learning Expectations

 This policy is intended to provide flexibility in transcripting course work taken abroad when no exact OSU equivalency can be assigned.
 When courses taken abroad have a direct equivalency, the new system need not be utilized.

 After evaluation by the appropriate OSU college and/or department, credits for foreign study may be recorded as:

 Example: A junior level 5-credit course in the History of Japan, assuming that no current course equivalent exists at OSU, taken at Waseda University in Tokyo, Japan, would be listed as: OWAS 388 HST: History of Japan 5 credits.

 Colleges and departments will have the option of designating major/minor credit when courses are approved for credit.
 The Baccalaureate Core Committee will review requests for approval for Bac Core credit.

-The new course designators will appear in Oregon State University Bulletin under International Education.
+The new course designators and course descriptions will appear in the online catalog under Undergraduate Courses by Subject.

 Approval & Revisions: 3/22/02